Hahiii/roman-numerals-challenge/README.md

 ## Run locally

-To run the project locally run npm start You can then open the project on [http://localhost:3000](http://localhost:3000) in the browser.
+To run the project locally run `npm start`.

+You can then open the project on [http://localhost:3000](http://localhost:3000) in the browser.

 ## Build